What to do when you can't decide

 2. Identify your strengths

-There’s so much that goes into being good at something or to really mastering it.
+There’s so much that goes into being good at or mastering something.
 And while there’s no one way to find your strengths, here are some things you could try.

 Ask others

 Think of the people (friends and family) you know that you trust to be totally and completely honest with you.
 Ask one or two of them what they think your strengths are.
 What do your teachers compliment you on?
-On the flip side: what do they say you’re bad at?
+On the flip side: what do they say you can improve on?
 Doing career quizzes and chatting with my guidance counsellor about my interests really helped me decide what I wanted to do in university.

 Look at your grades